 You can apply as soon as you have been issued with a Certificate of Sponsorship.
 You will need the unique reference number (URN) for your visa application.
 Remember to use the self-assessment points calculator to check you have enough points to qualify before the Certificate of Sponsorship is issued.
 You are also strongly advised to check at this stage that you can provide all the related documentation you are required to send with your visa application.

-The current waiting times if you are outside the UK are available on the UK Border Agency website.
+The current waiting times if you are outside the UK are available on the UK Visas and Immigration website.

 If you are in the UK there is a premium service to make an application is person.